DANC 1101. Dance Workshop. 1 Hour.

 DANC 1204.
 Folk Dance Forms.
 2 Hours.

-Dances indigenous to Europe, Mexico and the United States are studied in relation to their cultural derivations.
+Students study dances indigenous to Europe, Mexico and the United States are in relation to their cultural derivations.
 Special consideration is given to dance as a cultural and recreational activity.

 DANC 1206.
 Theater Dance Forms.
 2 Hours.

 Specific theatrical dance forms such as ballet, jazz, modern dance, and Hip Hop are studied in specially dedicated sections.

 DANC 1221.
 Intro to Ballet Dance Techniqu.
 2 Hours.